-The Public Sector Internal Audit Standards state that:

-• The Chief Audit Executive must deliver an annual internal audit opinion and report that can be used by the organisation to inform its governance statement.

-The annual internal audit opinion must conclude on the overall adequacy and effectiveness of the organisation's framework of governance, risk management and control.
+The Public Sector Internal Audit Standards require the Chief Internal Auditor to deliver an Internal Audit Annual Report and Opinion that can be used by the organisation to inform its governance statement.
+The annual opinion must conclude on the overall adequacy and effectiveness of the organisation's framework of governance, risk management and control.